Skip to main content

 What should a first-timer know about Magiargè Osteria Contemporanea?

-The restaurant is in Alta Bordighera, the medieval upper district — the address is Via Dritta, 2, and the narrow streets mean you should leave extra time if driving or navigating from the seafront.
+The restaurant is in Alta Bordighera, the medieval upper district; the address is Via Dritta, 2, the narrow streets mean you should leave extra time if driving or navigating from the seafront.
 Michelin describes the dining rooms as appearing almost carved from rock, so expect a characterful interior rather than a polished modern space.
 The kitchen goes beyond fish and seafood, which matters if anyone in your group avoids shellfish.

 What should I wear to Magiargè Osteria Contemporanea?

-Michelin describes Magiargè as a lively, typical restaurant — not a fine-dining room with formal expectations.
+Michelin describes Magiargè as a lively, typical restaurant; not a fine-dining room with formal expectations.
 Neat casual fits the setting: think a good shirt or blouse rather than a jacket and tie.
 The historic Alta quarter context suggests slightly more effort than a beachside trattoria, but nothing ceremonial is expected.

 Is Magiargè Osteria Contemporanea good for a special occasion?

-It works for a low-key celebration — a birthday dinner or anniversary for two who want quality without a formal tasting-menu format.
+It works for a low-key celebration; a birthday dinner or anniversary for two who want quality without a formal tasting-menu format.
 The Michelin Plate recognition and extensive wine list, including champagnes, give it enough occasion weight at €€ pricing.
 For a milestone event where the room and ritual matter as much as the food, Quattro Passi or a starred venue on the Ligurian coast would set a higher register.

 Is Magiargè Osteria Contemporanea worth the price?

-At €€, yes — this is Michelin-recognised Ligurian cooking (Plate 2024 and 2025) at mid-range pricing, which is a straightforward value case on the western Ligurian coast.
-The combination of an experienced local chef, a broad wine list including international labels and champagnes, and attentive service is not the norm at this price tier.
+At €€, yes; this is Michelin-recognised Ligurian cooking (Plate 2024 and 2025) at mid-range pricing, which is a straightforward value case on the western Ligurian coast.
+The combination of an experienced local chef, a broad wine list including international labels and champagnes, attentive service is not the norm at this price tier.
 You are not paying a premium for a starred room; you are paying osteria prices for cooking that Michelin considers worth flagging.